Date(s) - 01/15/2023

 Does Israel’s treatment of Palestinians constitute a form of apartheid -the systematic segregation and discrimination of a population on the basis of race, first put into place in South Africa?
 Such is the claim of the United Nations, Amnesty International, B’Tselem, Human Rights Watch, and journalists from a range of media.
 The International Criminal Court has labeled apartheid “a crime against humanity”.
 Two short documentary films explore the separate and distinct laws, physical infrastructure, civil systems and military enforcement applied to Palestinians in Israel and in the occupied territories.
 Israel’s newly elected right-wing government promises more extreme forms of discrimination, exclusion, and violence directed at Palestinian citizens of Israel and in the occupied territories.
 If this is apartheid, what is the authority of the UN and the ICC to adjudicate Israel’s violation of international law?

-Registration is required to join the discussion.
 After registering, view the film for free at your convenience, and then join the discussion on January 15th.

 Saleh Hijazi is the Africa Campaigner at the National Committee of the Boycott, Divestment, and Sanctions movement (BDS) and sits on the Steering Committee of the Pan-African Palestine Solidarity Network.
 Saleh was recently Deputy Regional Director for Middle East North Africa (MENA) at Amnesty International, leading the team producing “Israel’s Apartheid Against Palestinians: Cruel System of Domination and Crime Against Humanity”.
 He’s also worked with Human Rights Watch and the Al-Quds University Human Rights Clinic in Palestine.
 Saleh was born and raised in Jerusalem, Palestine.